-Shifting Into Park (Mechanical Shifter)
+Shifting Into Park

 Parking on grades with poor traction such as ice, snow, mud, or gravel may cause the vehicle to unintentionally move and could result in injury, death, and/or vehicle damage.
-If equipped with (Continued)

-four-wheel drive, use AUTO or 4 (High) to provide additional traction.
+If equipped with four-wheel drive, use AUTO or 4 (High) to provide additional traction.
 Be sure to apply the parking brake.
-See Electric Parking Brake \Leftrightarrow 239 and Four-Wheel Drive \Leftrightarrow 233.
+See Electric Parking Brake ⇔ 230 and Four-Wheel Drive ⇔ 225.

-It can be dangerous to get out of the vehicle if the shift lever is not fully in P (Park) with the parking brake firmly set.
+It can be dangerous to get out of the vehicle if the vehicle is not in P (Park) with the parking brake set.
 The vehicle can roll.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when you are on fairly level ground, use the steps that follow.
-With four-wheel drive, if the transfer case is in N (Neutral), the vehicle will be free to roll, even if the shift lever is in P (Park).
-Be sure the transfer case is in a drive gear.
-If towing a trailer, see Driving Characteristics and Towing Tips \Rightarrow 305.
+If you are pulling a trailer, see Driving Characteristics and Towing Tips ⇒ 298.